For a printout of upcoming programs and events, please refer to the Yates Mill quarterly program newsletters below.

 For all ages, FREE.
 Preregistration is not required.

-The Historic Trades program is not offered in September BUT a great variety of North Carolina artisans will be demonstrating their work during the 9/20 Fall Harvest Celebration.
-Check back here soon for October and November features.
+The Historic Trades program is not offered in September BUT a variety of NC artisans will be demonstrating their work during the 9/20 Fall Harvest Celebration.

 For ages 3–5 with accompanying adult; fee: $4/child or $10 for three Little Sprouts programs.
 Preregistration is required.